The RN7 Round Trip - 18 day Madagascar circuit tour

 Destination: Isalo National Park

-If you have checked in at your lodge in time, consider to drive to Isalo Window for a beautiful sunset.
-You surely won't be the only one there, especially in the peak season, but the area is definitely a beautiful spot to end your day.
+If you check in at your lodge early enough, consider driving to Isalo Window for a stunning sunset.
+It's a popular spot, but still a beautiful way to end the day.

 Day 7